vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/Policies.md

 ## Overview

-There are 6 types of content policies:
+There are six types of policies:

 - Approval
 - Content Sharing